 Most car fires aren’t caused by accidents, but by bad car maintenance.
-According to the National Fire Protection Association, collisions or turnovers caused only three percent of vehicle fires.
+According to the U.S. Fire Administration (USFA), of the 204,000 vehicle fires that occurred in 2016, equipment failure caused 20% of them.
 Leaks, breaks in parts, electrical or mechanical failure and even worn-out parts are the more common causes of car fires.

 Here are some maintenance tips you can practice to reduce the potential risk of a car fire.